hyuunnn/OLE-web-viewer/README.md

 ### maximum
-- Made for personal use.
+- Made for personal use
-- Maybe There will be a vulnerability in the code.
+- Maybe There will be a vulnerability in the code